 It is possible to work in your current building, but keep in mind employment decisions are made to benefit the entire residence hall system.
 During the application process, you may indicate a preference for one of our Housing Options and/or Living Learning Communities.
 If we offer you a position, it will be for a specific building.
 If you decline this offer, you are out of the process.
-MA placement is not named at the time the offer is made, but placement decisions are made later in the spring 2018 and all placements are subject to change.
+MA placement is not named at the time the offer is made, but placement decisions are made later in the spring 2019.
+All placements are subject to change.

 I plan on studying abroad and would like to be a MA/RA.
 When should I apply?

 Applicants are encouraged to apply while on campus.
 Candidates will have a better experience during the process because they will be able to interact with current staff members in person.

 If you are looking for a position that begins in January 2019 or August 2019 and you will be studying abroad at any time between now and December 2018, apply now.
 When applying, indicate that you are or may be studying abroad.
 This will prompt the selection committee to place your in a special case file to defer your eligibility for hire until you return from studying abroad.

 While studying abroad, you should maintain regular email contact with us at firstname.lastname@example.org.

 I want to be an RA in Sherman or Daniels Halls.
 Should I apply through this process?